SaturnsVoid/GoBot/README.md

 ----------Update Log---------------------

+10/07/2015 @ 1:40PM:
+- Rewrote GoBot.php to do the basics to test that the bot works.

 10/06/2015 @ 12:00PM:
 -  Changed the way the command URL is handled
 -  Made a temporary fix for the Timer issue cousing issues with running and compiling. (woops)